 We simulate the model using Monte Carlo methods and investigate its emergent behavior.
 For a given system with specific values of $z$ and $\tau$, two factors that play a major role in determining its dynamics and evolutionary behavior are density ($\rho$) and information radius ($r$).
 We study the steady-state statistical properties of the system, focusing on the relation of the emergent properties to these two parameters.
 Specifically, we focus on the macroscopic properties of the system, such as global inefficiency, the fraction of frozen agents, and the inequality measured by the Gini coefficient.

 The simulations start with a random distribution of agents on the lattice, and the results discussed in the subsequent sections use a system size of $L=201$, unless otherwise specified.
-The qualitative features of the system measured show negligible dependence on the system size $L$.
+We chose $L=201$, an odd integer, to avoid the repetition of neighboring sites with periodic boundary conditions when the neighbourhood span the system size, $\frac{z}{2}=\lfloor \frac{L}{2} \rfloor$.
+The primary influence of system size on macro-observables depends on whether $L$ is an exact multiple of the optimal cluster size plus cluster gap size $(a+b)$.
+Depending on the remainder of $\frac{L}{(a+b)}$, the optimal number of agents that can be packed onto the lattice may vary slightly.
+However, this effect becomes negligible when L is significantly larger than (a+b).
+Thus, the qualitative features of the system measured show negligible dependence on the system size $L$ for sufficiently large $L$.